Plain tobacco packaging: Norway

-In August 2012, it was believed that Norway began considering plain packaging.
+By August 2012, Norway had begun considering plain packaging.
 On 31 May 2016 on World No Tobacco Day, the Health Minister Bent Høie announced the introduction of plain packaging to Norway by 2017.
 The plain packaging rule applies to snus as well as cigarettes.

 In December 2016, the Norwegian Parliament voted overwhelmingly in favour of implementing standardised packaging for tobacco products.
 The measure was introduced at the same time as the EU Tobacco Products Directive measures on packaging and labelling, taking effect on 1 July 2017.
 Retailers were given one year (until 1 July 2018) to transition to the new standardised cigarette packages and smokeless tobacco boxes.

 Panama

 Since 2017, the National Assembly has discussed draft Law 136 on plain packaging.
 The bill proposes that the color of the packs be dark matte gray and that the mark be presented in white Arial font, size 20, highlighted in bold.
 Panama ranks second in having the lowest prevalence in the world of consumption, since only 6.4% of adults in the isthmus smoke.